Hilary Robinson (author): Background

-The daughter of lecturers, Robinson grew up in Zaria, Nigeria during the Nigerian Civil War, and later in Dorset and Yorkshire.
+The daughter of lecturers, Robinson grew up in Zaria, Nigeria during the Nigerian Civil War,and later in Dorset and Yorkshire.
 Her father, P. H. Turner, was an economist and a biographer of David Livingstone who established an educational trust and spearheaded the building of a non-profit independent school in Zaria, Nigeria.
 Robinson attended this school with other local and overseas children, including theatre director Rufus Norris.
+Later, she attended a mixed state comprehensive, Hemsworth High School, in West Yorkshire.
 Her mother was a lecturer in mathematics and statistics with the Open University.

 Career

 Radio producer

 Robinson worked at Radio Aire, TV-am and Yorkshire Television and the BBC's Faith and Ethics Department.
 She is now an independent radio producer.